patrickfav/density-converter/README.md

  * The iOS converter will create a folder for each image with the `.imageset` postfix and creates 3 images in them with no, `_2x` and `_3x` postfix; also including is the `Content.json`
  * The Windows converter will create an `Assets` folder containing all the images with `.scale-100`, `.scale-140` etc. postfixes

+9-Patches are specifically supported for Android - must have `.9.png` extension and only size correctly if out-compression is PNG.

 ## Supported File Types

 This tool can read & write the following file types:

-* PNG - read and write support
+* PNG - read and write support (including 9-patches format)
 * JPEG - read and write support with quality parameter
 * GIF - read and write support
 * SVG - can read svg, will compress with png per default